ibookerke/Notes/Sturdy/Computer Science/Operating Systems/Lecture 4 - Process Model ans States.md

 	- Parent and children execute concurrently
 	- Parent waits until children terminate

-There are two ways of creating child process
+- There are two ways of creating child process
-- Address space
 	- Child duplicate of parent: `dubplicates the parent's code and `[[Program Counter]]` and execute it`
 	- Child has a program loaded into it:  `use another program and executes it, however it is still child of parent process`
 - UNIX examples